CIS565-Fall-2017/Project0-CUDA-Getting-Started/INSTRUCTION.md

 ### OS X & Linux

 It is recommended that you use Nsight.
+Nsight is shipped with CUDA.
+If you set up the environment path correctly `export PATH=/usr/local/cuda-8.0/bin${PATH:+:${PATH}}` (Note that simply typing the `export` command is a temporary change.
+The `PATH` variable won't be updated permanently.
+For permanent change, add it to your shell configuration file, e.g. `~/.profile` on Ubuntu), you can run Nsight by typing `nsight` in your terminal.

 1. Open Nsight.
 Set the workspace to the one *containing* your cloned repo.
 2. *File->Import...->General->Existing Projects Into Workspace*.
    * Select the Project 0 repository as the *root directory*.
 3. Select the *cis565-* project in the Project Explorer.
-From the *Project* menu, select *Build All*.
+Right click the project.
+Select *Build Project*.
    * For later use, note that you can select various Debug and Release build configurations under *Project->Build Configurations->Set Active...*.
 4. If you see an error like `CUDA_SDK_ROOT_DIR-NOTFOUND`: